-We would like to thank all signatories to our open letter that asked the Government to 1) replace the current moratorium on fracking with an outright ban and 2) extend this ban to all other forms of well stimulation using acid and other similar techniques to enhance the productivity of onshore oil and gas wells.
+We would like to thank all signatories to our open letter that asked the Government to replace the current moratorium on high volume hydraulic fracturing with a ban on all well stimulation for oil and gas exploration and production.

 Mr Kwarteng’s letter doesn’t respond to the issues carefully detailed in our letter to him.
 The documents cited within his response have been referenced in our in-depth legal brief that was attached in our letter.
 This brief is based on months of research into the regulatory framework, co-authored and signed off by leading environmental firm, Harrison Grant.